ibm-cloud-docs/vpc/vsi_is_manage_instances.md

 ```
 {: pre}

+## Setting the host failure recovery policy with the API
+{: #set-policy-api}
+{: api}

+During an instance [update](/apidocs/vpc/latest#update-instance), the `host_failure` subproperty can be used to set the host failure `availability_policy` of the virtual server instance.

 ## Setting the confidential compute value from the CLI
 {: #set-confidential-compute-cli}
 {: cli}

 [Select availability]{: tag-green}

-Confidential computing with Intel SGX for VPC is available only in the US-South (Dallas) region.
+Confidential computing with Intel SGX for VPC is available only in the Dallas (us-south) and Frankfurt (eu-de) regions.
 {: note}

 You can update an instance and change the `confidential-compute-mode` by using the command-line interface (CLI).
-Use the ibmcloud `instance-update` command. for INSTANCE, specify the ID or name of the instance and set the `--confidential-compute-mode` property to `sgx`.
+Use the `ibmcloud is instance-update` command.
+For INSTANCE, specify the ID or name of the instance and set the `--confidential-compute-mode` property to `sgx`.

 ```sh
 ibmcloud is instance-update INSTANCE --confidential-compute-mode sgx